xusky69/mp3.ai-API/README.md

 - Given a set of words, returns the timestamps & confidence values for each one
 - Performs a sentiment analysis of the transcript
 - Token authentication
-- Results stored in the database
 - Create, Read & Delete operations for your results
+- In-DB history log for CRUD operations

 ### Known limitations:
 - only **.mp3 files are supported**